ShoheiKIMURA389/Definition/README.md

 ## About “Definition 1: The Thought Formalization Procedure”

-“Definition 1” (the file titled **“定義.txt”**) constitutes the foundational authored work establishing the concept I denominate the **“Thought Formalization Procedure.”** This text simultaneously functions as:
+“Definition 1” (the file titled **“定義.md”**) constitutes the foundational authored work establishing the concept I denominate the **“Thought Formalization Procedure.”** This text simultaneously functions as:

 1. **An expressive literary work** written in a deliberately constrained Japanese prose style; and
 2. **A procedural framework** that renders the act of giving formal structure to a thought into a copyright-protected authored expression.